 Get good grades

 It’s important to stay on track and attain the highest grades you can in classes.
-The higher your grades and test scores, the better chance you’ll have of receiving merit scholarships and other outside scholarships which may have a merit component.
+The higher your grades and academic achievements, the better chance you’ll have of receiving merit scholarships and other outside scholarships that may have a merit component.

 What are some other strategies to pay for college?